 Here, culture and spirituality are at the core of everyday life.
 People wear traditional dress, colourful prayer flags adorn the hills, monasteries perch precariously on cliff faces, and monks in crimson coloured robes wander the streets.

 This forward-thinking little country has already banned plastic bags and tobacco.
 Their strong focus on education and protecting the environment means that many endemic species of animals still thrive in the Himalayan forests (including bears, clouded leopards and even tigers) and children are taught that keeping the country beautiful and clean is part of national pride.

 In some ways Bhutan is a country lost in time, in other ways it is so far ahead.
 A trip to Bhutan is an eye-opening, life changing experience.

-Experienced Local Tour Leader - To provide invaluable knowledge, support and insider insights.
+Knowledgeable Local Guide to provide invaluable knowledge, support and insider insights.

 - Thimpu City Tour

 - Guided visit to Takin Park

 - Guided visit to Tashichho Dzong

 - Guided visit to the National Memorial Chorten